 Those companies will have to put migrants in law-compliant businesses, have effective systems to monitor employment and safety conditions on site, and demonstrate that at least 15% of their workforce placed with third parties are New Zealanders in full-time employment.

 - All employers will be accredited for 12 months initially.

 - At renewal, franchisees and employers applying for AEWVs for migrants in the interests of a third party will receive accreditation for a further 12 months.

 - Accreditation period for all other employers will be 24 months.

 - Hassle-free hire of overseas workers in the core area of employer’s business activity;

 - No need to apply every time, as long as your accreditation period is valid;

-- A fair degree of surety about the employee’s loyalty, as to be granted residence a holder of a Talent (Accredited Employer) visa must keep a suitable employment for at least 24 months (although in some circumstances nothing will prevent an employee from changing the employer, even to a non-accredited one, and still keeping their work to residence visa).
+- A fair degree of surety about the employee’s loyalty, as to be granted residence a holder of an AEWV eligible for a pathway for residence must keep a suitable employment for at least 24 months.

-- A lengthy process may be a deterring factor as it may be onerous if you embark on it on your own.
+- A rigorous process may be a deterring factor as it may be onerous if you embark on it on your own.